tristanpenman/chromecast-tools/README.md

 The client certificate for a chromecast is stored in `/factory/client.crt` on the chromecast itself, unfortunately the private key is encrypted, hence why we need to run `gtv_ca_sign` on the chromecast itself.
 The chrome extension's trust anchor is a "ICA Certificate" whose public key hardcoded in the cast_v2 protocol implementation (linked in the above paragraph).

 For a successful device authentication to be performed, the extension will first check that the device's "client certificate" was signed by the "ICA Certificate".
 Then it checks that the signature provided in the device auth response is a valid signature over the DER-encoded form of the self-signed certificate.

+## Build

+Before you can use `bin/gtv-ca-sign` you'll need to compile it from source.
+This can be done on most typical x86-64 Linux systems, if you have the base development tools packages.

+You'll also need to extract the Chromecast toolchain in the [toolchain](./toolchain) directory.
+After extracting [toolchain/arm-unknown-linux-gnueabi-4.5.3-glibc.tar.xz](./toolchain/arm-unknown-linux-gnueabi-4.5.3-glibc.tar.xz) you should have a directory called `toolchain/arm-unknown-linux-gnueabi-4.5.3-glibc`.

+Then you can run `make` to compile `bin/gta-ca-sign`.

+Alternatively, you can use a Docker image, as described below.

 ## Dockerfile